clearlinux/clear-linux-documentation/source/clear-linux/tutorials/machine-learning/machine-learning.rst

       Figure 4: Output after successfully importing the MNIST data.

-   After the MNIST data was successfully downloaded and extracted into the :file:`mnist` directory within the :file:`($HOME)/Notebooks/Handwriting` directory, four .gz files are present and the four data sets were created:
+   After the MNIST data is successfully downloaded and extracted into the :file:`mnist` directory within the :file:`($HOME)/Notebooks/Handwriting` directory, four .gz files are present and the four data sets are created:
    `trainX`, `trainY`, `testX` and `testY`.

 #.
 To inspect the imported data, the function in :guilabel:`In [3]` first
    instructs Jupyter to reshape the data into an array of 28 x 28 images and to plot the area in a 28 x 28 grid.
-Click the |run-cell| button twice to show the first two digits in the `trainX` dataset, see figure 5.
+Click the |run-cell| button twice to show the first two digits in the `trainX` dataset.
+An example is shown in figure 5.

    .. figure:: figures/machine-learning-5.png
       :alt: Function to reshape data.